ukantesaria/csce320-aerometrics/README.md

     - created several charts comparing different factors with the generated scores to confirm the formula was providing desired and sensible results.

 ##### Clustering...

+##### Visualization
+- The visualization was obtained from the airport data and the ranked and processed flight delay stats
+- This visualization was possible using plotly
+- Mapbox API is begin accessed using ploty to create visualization
+- Open Street Map is being used in Map box API because of following info
+    - Open Source Map.
+    - Easy to manipulate.
+    - Good Coloring Scheme with our model.
+    - Great Details with frequent updates, because of open source nature.